vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/05/059/01_pra_vaH.md

 +++
 As was indicated in the publ. intro., the referent of the ‘spy’ (spáṭ) is unclear.

-Geldner suggests a number of possibilities, none compelling; WG take it as the singer.
+Geldner suggests a number of possibilities, none compelling; Witzel Gotō take it as the singer.
 Most bizarrely, Oldenberg interprets the word as an interjection.
 I think it possible that it is the sun.
 One clue is the repetition of the phrase suvitā́ya dāváne “to give good faring,” which is used of the Maruts in 4d.
 I therefore think the ‘spy’ must be a being that can function in the same way as the Maruts and provide the same type of benefit.
 The sun is elsewhere called a spy (X.35.8), provides light for creatures to move about, and appears before and, more importantly, after a storm.

 Part of the solution to the foregoing question depends on another problem in the first pāda, the interpr. of the 3rd sg. verb (prá …) akran.
 It is regularly assigned to √krand ‘roar’ (so, e.g., Gr, Lub), and the standard tr. all interpr. it so.
 But this interpr.